The NIH Civil Program

 - You become aware of a workplace situation involving behaviors of concern, such as intimidating, bullying, or other unproductive, disruptive, and/or dangerous behaviors; or

 - A situation involving concerning behavior already has occurred and you need assistance managing the aftermath and its effect on staff; or

 - You need help in addressing your own behavior and/or reactions to a workplace situation.

 Who We Are

 The NIH Civil Program is managed by the Office of Human Resources.
 The program consists of Response Coordinators, a Response Team, and an Advisory Committee.

-The Response Team consists of members of the Workforce Relations Division in the Office of Human Resources, the Employee Assistance Program, the NIH Division of Police, the Center for Cooperative Resolution, and the Office of Equal Opportunity and Diversity Management..
+The Response Team consists of members of the Workforce Relations Division in the Office of Human Resources, the Employee Assistance Program, the NIH Division of Police, the Office of the Ombudsman, and the Office of Equal Opportunity and Diversity Management.
 Additional internal and external organizations may be contacted for certain cases.

 The NIH Civil Advisory Committee is a group of highly specialized staff members and senior managers whose purpose is to (1) prevent workplace violence through policy development and education; (2) develop and maintain an NIH infrastructure capability to intervene upon request to help ICs resolve behavioral concerns, critical incidents, and violence when they occur, and; (3) develop and maintain an NIH infrastructure capability which, upon request, can manage the aftermath of a critical incident to restore the workplace to a productive state.

 The Response Coordinators are the first point of contact for members of the NIH community who are concerned about a situation.
 They coordinate with the appropriate members of the Response Team and organize the administrative aspects of the response.
 Civil is not a confidential resource and is not intended to be used as a substitute for calling 911 when an individual feels police or emergency help is needed.